How Much Does Business Health Insurance Cost Per Employee?

 Hospital List

-• Reduced hospital list (the least expensive option) usually only includes facilities in your local area or private rooms within NHS hospitals.
+• Reduced hospital list: (the least expensive option) usually only include facilities in your local area or private rooms within NHS hospitals

-• Standard hospital list: will cover a good range of private hospitals across the UK.
+• Standard hospital list: covers a good range of private hospitals across the UK.
 It provides your workers with more options as to where they can receive treatment.
-This list will not usually cover pricier private facilities, however.
+This list will not usually cover pricier private facilities, however

-A comprehensive hospital list covers most if not all private hospitals in the UK.
-Including some of the most renowned in the country.
+A comprehensive hospital list covers most, if not all, private hospitals in the UK.
+This includes some of the most renowned in the country.

-Some insurers then include Central London hospitals as an additional tier, which are the best but priciest facilities in the country.
+Some insurers then include Central London hospitals as an additional tier, which are the best but priciest UK facilities.
 This is the most expensive hospital list to opt for.

 Nick Nelms